ALJI-1/mygoodfriendsEFC/exercises.md

 ## Exercise 3: Create the Controller

-1. **Create a `FriendsController`**
+1. **Create a `CustomerController`**
-   - Inject `IFriendService` via constructor.
+   - Inject `ICustomerService` via constructor.
-2. **Add endpoint `/api/friends/clear`**
+2. **Add endpoint `/api/Customer/clear`**
-   - Returns the list of friends with credit card info in clear text.
+   - Returns the list of Customer with credit card info in clear text.
-3. **Add endpoint `/api/friends/encrypted`**
+3. **Add endpoint `/api/Customer/encrypted`**
-   - Returns the list of friends, but with credit card info encrypted, use Encryptions AesEncryptToBase64 to encrypt the credit card class.
+   - Returns the same list of Customer, but with credit card info encrypted, use Encryptions AesEncryptToBase64 to encrypt the credit card class.

 ---